tj-actions/changed-files/README.md

   - Between the current pull request branch and the default branch
   - Between the last commit and the current pushed change.
 - List only a subset of files that can be used to detect changes.
-- Report on a subset of files that have all change.
+  - Report on files that have all changed.
-- Report on a subset of files that have at least one file change.
+  - Report on files that have at least one file change.
   - Regex pattern matching on a subset of files.

 ## Outputs